Travel

 The Airport - Dubai in particular has two major airports.
 Dubai International Airport (DXB), is the primary airport.
 As of 2023, the airport was the busiest airport for international passenger traffic.
 Al Maktoum International Airport (DWC - Dubai World Central) opened in 2013 to passenger flights and is quickly expanding.

 Transporatation to and from the mall is easy.
 You can either take a metrorail or Uber.
 We chose to use Careem, the Emirates version of Uber.
 Uber is available, however Careem is less expensive.
 The metrorails can be tricky as there are rules that apply.
 I would liken this part of the trip to that of Japan.
-Everyone follows the rules and both countries are spotless (no trash, litter, cheing gum, etc.).
+Everyone follows the rules and both countries are spotless (no trash, litter, chewing gum, etc.).

 We flew Emirates simply because they have direct flights without layovers from where we live.
 I prefer non-stop flights unless there is an airport I want to spend a little bit of time in it.
 By the way DXB is one of those airports.
 The airport is a shoppers paradise!